 I’m no stranger to books on minimalism.
 What makes Minimalist Moms different from the rest is how specific is it for parents.
 Most books on minimalism either casually mention kids’ belongings but leave you do to the hard part, or they don’t mention it at all.
 Minimalist Moms talks directly and specifically to parents and provides strategies for minimizing and reasonable alternatives to buying stuff.

-Another way this book differs from the norm is because Boden actually encourages you to read slowly, asks questions for you to respond to, and take time to reflect on how you can make genuine changes.
+Another way this book differs from the norm is because Boden actually encourages you to read slowly, asks questions for you to respond to, and takes time to reflect on how you can make genuine changes.
 There are even workbook-type pages for you to take notes and write answers, making the book as relevant to your life as possible.

 Minimalist Moms: Best Takeaways